codacy-open-source-projects-scans/prometheus/docs/feature_flags.md

 `--enable-feature=memory-snapshot-on-shutdown`

-This takes the snapshot of the chunks that are in memory along with the series information when shutting down and stores it on disk.
-This will reduce the startup time since the memory state can be restored with this snapshot and m-mapped chunks without the need of WAL replay.
+This takes a snapshot of the chunks that are in memory along with the series information when shutting down and stores it on disk.
+This will reduce the startup time since the memory state can now be restored with this snapshot and m-mapped chunks, while a WAL replay from disk is only needed for the parts of the WAL that are not part of the snapshot.

 ## Extra scrape metrics